MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/compare-on-premise.md

 Both Azure Information Protection and AD RMS use AES 128 for symmetric encryption.

 Azure Information Protection is compliant with FIPS 140-2 when your tenant key size is 2048-bits, which is the default when the Azure Rights Management service is activated.

-For more information about managing your tenant key, see [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md).
+For more information about the cryptographic controls, see [Cryptographic controls used by Azure RMS: Algorithms and key length](how-does-it-work.md#cryptographic-controls-used-by-azure-rms-algorithms-and-key-lengths).

 ## Next steps
 If you are looking to migrate from AD RMS to Azure Information Protection, see [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md)